k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/02_hardware_req_for_dev_qa.md

     * On-premise as a virtual or physical machine.
     * As a cloud service (SaaS)

-### Suggested System Configuration for PostgreSQL server
+### Suggested System Configuration for PostgreSQL Server

 ### Software Requirements:
 ### Operating system:

-* RedHat (version 7 or higher) based distribution with latest patches (for example: Centos, Oracle, Linux).
+* RedHat (version 7 or higher) based distribution with latest patches (for example: Centos, Oracle Linux).
 * Ubuntu Server, version 18.04 or higher, with latest patches.

 ### Hardware Requirements: